 What we know about the new COVID-19 strains

 Understandably, the new strains are causing concern.
-Will the vaccines be effective against the new strains?
+Will the vaccines work against the new strains?
 Are the new strains more infectious?
 Are they more deadly?
-We will share what we know about four prominent strains.
-Because they are all new, there is much that is unknown at this time.
 Studies are ongoing to help answer many questions.
-Below are answers based on what we know now to some frequently asked questions to help keep you and your community healthy.
+But here are answers based on what we know now to some frequently asked questions about five common COVID-19 variants.

 What are the new COVID-19 strains?

-- The Brazil strain (P.1) – First identified in travelers coming from Brazil.
-Might be resistant to antibodies from previous exposure or vaccines.
-This could lead to reinfection of the virus.
+- The Gamma variant is also known as the Brazil strain.
+It was first identified in travelers coming from Brazil.
+It arrived in the United States in January 2021.
+This strain might be resistant to antibodies from previous exposure or vaccines.
+That may lead to reinfection.

 What are the symptoms of the new strains?

 There are no definitive answers, yet.
-Most (but not all) research so far does not suggest that the new strains are more deadly or cause more severe illness compared to the original COVID-19 strain.
-More studies are needed before drawing any definitive conclusions.
+So far, most research suggests that the new strains are no more likely than the original COVID-19 strain to cause severe illness or death.
+More studies are needed before we can be certain.

 How easily can the new strains be spread?

-The state and the CDC are still learning how easily the new strains can be spread.
-Some strains do appear to be more easily and quickly spread.
-The West Coast strain may spread 20% more easily than COVID-19.
-The U.K. and South Africa strains may spread 50% more easily than COVID-19.
-The Brazil strain might not be recognized by antibodies, increasing risk of reinfection or spread even after vaccination.
-More research is needed on all strains before drawing conclusions about the severity of illness or risk of spreading the virus.
+The state and the CDC are still learning how transmissible the new strains are.
+Some strains appear to spread more easily and quickly.
+For instance, the Alpha and Beta strains may be 50% more transmissible.
+The Delta strain may be as much as 60% more transmissible than the Alpha strain.
+And the Gamma strain might not be recognized by antibodies.
+That raises the risk of reinfection or spread even after vaccination.
+More research is needed on all strains before we know for sure how easily they can spread or how severely ill they can make you.

 How can I protect myself against the new strains?

-You are most likely already doing what you can to help curb the spread of all strains of the virus and protect yourself from getting sick.
-Continue to follow the common sense protocols laid out by the Centers for Disease Control and Prevention:
+Additionally, keep doing what you can to help curb the spread of all strains of the virus and protect yourself from getting sick:

 - Wash your hands.